 You have to be ready earlier

-Because you’re seeing each other earlier in the day and allowing time for portraits, it means you need to be ready earlier.
+Because you’re setting some time aside earlier in the day and allowing time for portraits, it means you need to be ready earlier.
+You might need to move up your hair and makeup, and you’ll be in your wedding day outfit sooner.
 Since your day is already starting so early, this might not appeal to you.
+If you don’t do a first look, your starting time is later because you don’t need to be photo-ready so soon.

 Lighting might not be good for photos